06 December 2003

-Ann Transplant 2002; 7(3): 12-20
+Ann Transplant 2002; 7(3): 12-20 :: ID: 5546

 Ischemic preconditioning is a phenomenon of increased tissue resistance to ischemic injury evoked by brief intermittent periods of ischemia.
 Since its discovery in 1986, extensive studies were undertaken to explain its mechanisms and induce protection pharmacologically.
 There is convincing evidence on adenosine receptors, ATP-dependent potassium channels, nitric oxide and tyrosine kinases pathways involvement in the process.
 Universal ability of various tissues to adopt protection from short-time ischemia and reperfusion makes clinical applications of the phenomenon, including field of transplantation medicine, highly appealing.
 This review summarizes known physiological pathways of ischemic preconditioning.
 Trials on protection against cold ischemia and other transplant-related issues of preconditioning are also presented.

-Keywords: Animals, Heart Transplantation - methods, Heart Transplantation - physiology, Ischemic Preconditioning - methods, Ischemic Preconditioning, Myocardial, Nitric Oxide - physiology, Organ Preservation - methods, Potassium Channels - physiology, Reactive Oxygen Species - metabolism, Transplantation, Transplantation
+Keywords: Heart Transplantation - methods, Heart Transplantation - physiology, Ischemic Preconditioning - methods, Ischemic Preconditioning, Myocardial, Nitric Oxide - physiology, Organ Preservation - methods, Potassium Channels - physiology, Reactive Oxygen Species - metabolism, Transplantation, Transplantation

 26 Jan 2022 : Review articleRecurrence of Hepatocellular Carcinoma After Liver Transplantation: Risk Factors and Predictive Models

 24 Aug 2021 : Review articleNormothermic Machine Perfusion (NMP) of the Liver – Current Status and Future Perspectives

 Ann Transplant 2021; 26:e931664